 I’ve updated this to remove words we don’t quite use to describe people any more …don’t look too closely at some of the character traits!

-1. Print the FREE Spin-a-Story circles for Character Trait, Character, Location and Situation here:
+1. Download and print the FREE Spin-a-Story circles for Character Trait, Character, Location and Situation.
+(Download it down below)

 2. Make Your Fidget Spinner into a Pointer

 Cut off a corner of a piece of brightly colored paper and tape it onto the fidget spinner.

 3. Place the fidget spinner in the middle of the circle and let your kiddo spin away to find out what they’re going to write about.

 Then get down to the business of writing!
 No two stories will ever be the same.

 In this spin, my son will write a story about a wicked mermaid who found a lot of money while in a castle.

 And if they’re still stumped, ask probing questions:

 Here’s what I would be curious about in this story: